racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 36-216 bytes

-packet size range for reply is XXX
+packet size range for reply is 200-400

 no fragments generated